What is the Average Directional Index? (ADX)admin 25 December 2021

-The Average Directional Index is one of the most commonly used tools in technical analysis.
+The Average Directional Index (ADX) is one of the most commonly used tools in technical analysis.
 This indicator aims to help traders find different trends and their strengths.
 Knowing the direction of a trend helps traders reduce the risk of their trades and maximize their profits.
 This indicator is made of three separate lines: The Average Directional Index (ADX), the Positive Directional Indicator (+DMI), and The Negative Directional Indicator (-DMI).
 They help traders decide how to act considering their positions.
 Calculating ADX can take place using a moving average of a price range expansion in a specific time frame.
 We will talk about it later in detail.

 History of average Directional Index

 In 1978 the ADX was created by an engineer named J. Welles Wilder for analyzing price charts.
 Later he expanded his scope of activities and turned into a technical analyst.
 He became so good at his job that he managed to create other technical tools such as the Average True Range and Parabolic SAR (Stop and reverse system)